bloqhead/vuepress-doc-versioning/README.md

 *Read more about `extendMarkdown` in VuePress [here](https://vuepress.vuejs.org/config/#markdown-extendmarkdown)*

 #### The problem
-While this approach works perfectly, there does not appear to be a way within `extendMarkdown` to get the version number dynamically from something like the folder path, a frontmatter value, or a config file that might be relative to the location of the processed markdown file.
+While this approach gets the replacement step done, there does not appear to be a way within `extendMarkdown` to get the version number dynamically from something like the folder path, a frontmatter value, or a config file that might be relative to the location of the processed markdown file.